jyrgenn/jpylib/README.md

 * maybe some directory hierarchy traversing support (the need to do that comes up again and again)

+* a decorator to handle SIGINT and SIGPIPE in a sane way (which Python doesn't)

 [ni 2020-07-02] started